NYNET communication system (NCS): A multithreaded message-passing system for ATM-based high-performance distributed computing environments

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Park, Sung-Yong, "NYNET communication system (NCS): A multithreaded message-passing system for ATM-based high-performance distributed computing environments" (1998).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 164.
+164.